mollydelehant/belly-button-challenge/README.md

 I used online resources for a lot of my code, especially figuring out the bubble chart.
 I also collaborated with fellow student Joeseph DeVito.

 My code does work and produce all of the charts but I am having trouble with getting it to pull up with git pages.
+I think it's a problem with the files being at certain layers on github.